Predrag Bubalo

 Predrag Bubalo (Предраг Бубало; born 14 October 1954) is a Serbian politician who held various ministerial positions in the Government of Serbia.
 He served as the Minister of Foreign Economic Relations in 2004, as the Minister of Economy from 2004 to 2007 and as the Minister of Trade from 2007 to 2008.

 Early years and education

 He was born on 14 October 1954 in Vladičin Han, SR Serbia, SFR Yugoslavia.
 He graduated from the University of Novi Sad Faculty of Law and later earned a PhD at the same institution.

-From 2002 to 2004, Bubalo had been the general manager of Kikinda-based foundry Kikinda.
+Professional career

-Corruption trial
+Bubalo started his professional career in 1977 at Livnica "Kikinda", Kikinda based foundry.

-On 3 September 2010, The Anti-Corruption Council of Serbia publicized a list of persons facing criminal charges related to the privatization of the Port of Belgrade company.
-The criminal complaint was filed three months earlier against 17 persons for abusing their official position during the 2005 privatization.
-Among them are Bubalo, officials of the Privatization Agency of Serbia, and businessman Milan Beko.
+He headed the branch office in Beijing from 1994-2000, and held the position of Livnica Kikinda general manager from 2002-2004.